 4. Goebbert’s Farm—South Barrington, IL

 Goebbert’s Farm is the go-to place for farm fun on the northwest side.
 This action-packed farm boasts miles of parks, bounce houses, rides, corn mazes, pig races, interactive exhibits, games, and more.
 You can buy flowers, produce, pumpkins, and trees all grown on the farm.
-In the fall you can pick your own pumpkins, apples, or run through the sprawling corn maze.
+In the fall you can pick your own pumpkins, and apples, or run through the sprawling corn maze.
 In the summer months, the farmers market is open daily.
 During the busy season (late summer and fall), make sure to leave some time to wait in line for rides and food.
 Attractions vary by season, so be sure to check the website for which activities are available when you plan your visit.

-Best Farms To Visit with Kids in the Western Suburbs
+Best Farms To Visit with Kids in the Western Suburbs of Chicago

 5. Blackberry Farms—Aurora, IL